jon-harper/OmniBox/docs/support/panel_mounts.md

 ![rear panel example][img_rear]{ width="360" }

-Rear Panels are the most customizable part of OmniBox.
-They can mount connectors and fans and modified to suit each end user.
-There are also a number of generic templates available in the [:material-git: `/Panels/Rear Panel`][git_rear_panel] git folder.
+Rear Panels are the most customizable part of OmniBox and may be modified to suit the user.
+There are a number of generic files available in the [:material-git: `/Panels/Rear Panel`][git_rear_panel] git folder.

-The table below breaks down where to get started.
+The table below explains where to get started.

 | Folder           | Description | Use If You... |
 |------------------|-------------|-----------|